-While it's more common to use Diatomaceous Earth as a flea prevention, many people have added small amounts of DE to their pet's diet.
+While it's more common to use Diatomaceous Earth as flea prevention, many people have added small amounts of DE to their pet's diet.
 There a numerous benefits a pet can receive from a consistent dosage of DE.
 Pet owners who have given their pets DE have found their pet has an improved coat, appetite, metabolism, and digestion.
-DE is largely made up of amorphous silica, but it also contains calcium, magnesium, titanium dioxide, gallium, sodium and other trace minerals.
+DE is largely made up of amorphous silica, but it also contains calcium, magnesium, titanium dioxide, gallium, sodium, and other trace minerals.
 Keep in mind that there are different grades of diatomaceous earth, so make sure you purchase food grade diatomaceous earth for your pet.

 The instructions below are on how to feed your dog DE.

 You need to make sure that you are using food grade DE.
 Only food grade DE safe for pets.
 Other types of DE are not safe for humans or animals.

 Your dog's size will affect the DE dosage size

 *We recommend you hold off on adding DE to their diet until they move to solid food.

 The type of food you are giving your dog will also affect the way to give it to them.

 Remove the food from the can and add it to the dish.
 Then add the appropriate dose of DE and mix in.

 There are 2 methods for adding DE to your dog's food:

 This method also helps deter insects that may be infesting your pet's food supply (ants, weevils, beetles, flies).